railgn/godot_test/README.md

 Now:
     go back to party

-    change deepcopy and change stats to global classes (not singletons)

     add setter to skills_store (on party (member?)) to update status effect store based on new passive skills

     equipment